“Jesus said to him, ‘You are not far from the kingdom of God.'” Mark 12:28-34.

-This may be the point of today’s gospel passage in which Jesus sees the maze of religious rules and regulations focuses on what is central and excellent in a tradition for the very benefit of our spiritual well-being.
+This may be the point of today’s gospel passage in which Jesus sees the maze of religious rules and regulations focuses on what is central and excellent in a tradition for the real benefit of our spiritual well-being.

-Recall that Jesus replied to the scribe: “You shall love the Lord your God with your heart, soul, mind and with all your strength.
+Recall that Jesus replied to the scribe: “You shall love the Lord your God with your heart, soul, mind, and with all your strength.
 And you shall love your neighbor as yourself.”

 Of course, his response was complicated by the 613 commandments found in the Books of Deuteronomy and Leviticus, the very rules and regulations of the Torah that governed Jewish life.
-Also, of the 613 commands, 248 were positive, and another 365 were “shall not” or negative.
+Also, of the 613 commands, 248 were positive, and another 365 were “shall not” or harmful.

-With his sharp focus on two commandments, Jesus stresses loyalty, the fidelity of purpose in our spiritual lives and religious practice.
+With his sharp focus on two commandments, Jesus stresses loyalty, the fidelity of purpose in our spiritual lives, and religious practice.

 Today modern Judaism speaks of five moral precepts: the sanctity of everyday life, repair of the wounded world, benevolence and charity, love neighbor as yourself, and holiness as your God is holy.

-This correct path is still very much alive and clearly expressed in Jewish communities like Pittsburgh’s Tree of Life Synagogue who lost so much last week – with the murder of the eleven congregants, and the anguish caused by such a violent anti- Semitic act.
+This correct path is still very much alive and clearly expressed in Jewish communities like Pittsburgh’s Tree of Life Synagogue, who lost so much last week – with the murder of the eleven congregants, and the anguish caused by such a violent anti- Semitic act.

 May their memory be a blessing!

-We are not far from the kingdom of God, as we keep to this moral compass that directs us to love of God and neighbor.
+We are not far from the kingdom of God, as we keep to this moral compass that directs us to the love of God and neighbor.